rayvd/tccstats/README.md

 I use Dark Sky to track outside temperature since I found that the Honeywell doesn't seem to be super accurate (it relies on a third party weather service also, but it seems to update only very infrequently).
 Dark Sky lets you query their service for free up to 1000 times a day.
 I poll once every five minutes so this works out nicely.

+The script was developed on CentOS 7's built-in Python 2.7.5.
+All Python modules were either installed via yum/EPEL or pip.

 I store the data in an InfluxDB database and visualize it via Grafana and Chronograf.

 ## Python Modules Needed